MGarrod1/unobserved_spin_influence/README.md

 # unobserved_spin_influence

-Working repository for organising all of the code used to perform simulations for the paper "Influencing social networks without knowledge of network micro-structure"
+This repository contains code used to perform simulations and generate plots for the paper: "Influencing dynamics on social networks without knowledge of network microstructure"

 # Requirements